Sensitive Skin

 - Apply moisturizer often to help prevent dry skin

-- Look for formulas that are suitable for sensitive skin
+- Look for formulas that are labeled as skincare for sensitive skin1

 What Is Sensitive Skin?

-The term “sensitive skin” was first defined in the 1970s.1 It’s generally used to describe skin that is more reactive, and therefore, more prone to skin irritation than other types.
+“Sensitive skin” is generally used to describe skin that is more reactive to certain ingredients and substances and, therefore, more prone to irritation.
 Signs of sensitive skin can include redness and sensations like burning, itching, and stinging.
 For additional tips on how to know if you have sensitive skin, visit our guide to identifying your skin type.

 What Causes Sensitive Skin in Different Skin Types?